Last Updated: 26 April 2022

 - Be engaged in the private practice of law as their primary occupation, either full or part-time.

-- Be in good standing in all jurisdictions in which they are admitted to practice law and have not been subject to discipline in at least the last five (5) years preceding their application for admission to the EOLDN.
+- Be in good standing in all jurisdictions in which they are admitted to practice law and have not been subject to discipline in at least the last five (5) years preceding their application admission to participate in EOLDN.

-- Carry professional liability insurance in an amount not less than $250,000 per claim/$500,000 aggregate.
-PLs shall provide satisfactory evidence that such coverage is in full force and effect if requested by EOLDN.
+- PLs must have and PLFs must carry on behalf of their PLF Assigned Attorney(s) lawyers professional liability insurance in an amount not less than $250,000 per claim/$500,000 aggregate.
+PLs/PLFs shall provide satisfactory evidence that such coverage is in full force and effect if requested by EOLDN.

 - Commit to providing all legal services pro bono for EOLDN-matched clients.
-Participating Lawyers, may, however, seek reimbursement from clients for reasonable expenses related to the representation such as court filing fees, travel costs, and research expenses, to be negotiated between the Participating Lawyer and client directly.
+Participating Lawyers and Participating Law Firms, may, however, seek reimbursement from clients for reasonable expenses related to the representation such as court filing fees, travel costs, and research expenses, to be negotiated between the Participating Lawyer/Participating Law Firm and client directly.

 - Be able to hold private and confidential meetings, either in-person or on-line.